granludo/fretboard-pro/README.md

 # fretboard-pro

-Fretbnoard-pro allows to design a fretbnoard for a guitar, bass guitar or any fretted instrument fretboard with tempered intonation
+Fretboard-pro allows to design a fretbnoard for a guitar, bass guitar or any fretted instrument fretboard with tempered intonation

 c) By Marc Alier 2022, @granludo https://apendizdeluthier.com/fretboard-generator under GPL License v3.0